 Instructions

-In a large mixing bowl whisk together the dry ingredients.
-Then add the wet ingredients until combined.
+- In a large mixing bowl, whisk together the dry ingredients.
+Then, stir in the wet ingredients until combined.

-Pour into greased baking pan and bake uncovered for 45-50 minutes or until center is set and golden brown.
+- Pour into a greased baking pan and bake uncovered for 55-60 minutes or until the center is set and golden brown.
+If the top is browning too much you can cover it with foil for the last ten minutes.

 Notes